Solving the “Asian Parent Problem”

 I never really wanted to be a leader.
 I just wanted to find a leader I could trust, who cared about the things I cared about, so I could define my mission as a sub-mission of theirs.
 Unfortunately, things never quite worked out that way.

 This is not to denigrate the honorable men (no women, but that’s another story) I have served under in the context of work, ministry and family.
 I have been extraordinary privileged to have been by led and mentored by a succession of extraordinary men of deep integrity, from my own earthly father to Steve Jobs.
 People who were sincerely committed to the mission, practiced what they preached, and never abused their authority.

 For all their strengths, those leaders all their blind spots.
 Areas where their behavior didn’t align with the values they genuinely believed in and communicated.
 Attitudes they were oblivious to that clearly hurt both individuals and the organization’s ability to fulfill its mission.

-Which is what I am here calling the Asian Parent Problem, when you don’t feel you are enabled to flourish – yet you do not want it rebel.
+Which is what I am here calling the Asian Parent Problem, when as a child/follower you don’t feel you are enabled to flourish – yet you do not want to rebel.